Psyche-mia/Psyche-mia-blog.github.io/_posts/2019-6-6-OpenAI-Gym-envs.md

 ![_config.yml]({{ site.baseurl }}/images/openaigym-envs.png)

+The goal based environment is inherited from Env class.

 **Goal based environment**

 It functions just as any regular OpenAI Gym environment but it imposes a required structure on the observation_space.
 More concretely, the observation space is required to contain at least three elements, namely `observation`, `desired_goal`, and